Published in

 History and Background of the Artwork.

-If you want to learn more about his art style and values, you must visit the famous Museo di San Marco.
-In addition to being a Renaissance structure, the building is a shrine to the artist’s work, which is still a religious place today.
+Before we start learning the history of the artwork, let’s first move on to the place it is held, Museo di San Marco.
+In addition to being a Renaissance structure, this religious building is a shrine to the artist’s work.
 The artist gave it a form of decoration with zeal and emotion, characterizing his finest efforts.
-Hence, the first thing we study here is the Museo di San Marco!
+Hence, the first thing we study is the Museo di San Marco.

-Upon entering the shrine, you are immediately attracted to the Christ on the cross with Saint Dominic, which can be found at the end of the corridor and opposite the main entrance, a magnificent representation of dignity with a pitiful expression.
+Upon entering the shrine, you are immediately attracted to the Christ on the Cross With Saint Dominic, which can be found at the end of the corridor and opposite the main entrance, a magnificent representation of dignity with a pitiable expression.

 Over the doors, you will find five exquisite lunettes, out of which one Sacristy door is Saint Peter Martyr, which indicates the rule of silence.
-On the walls of the refectory stand Christ with the wounded prints, his head and face of wondrous beauty, while over the doors to the Foresteria or guesthouse stand the lunette of Christ as a pilgrim, and Saint Thomas Aquinas over another wall.
-Following are the scenes which you can see,
+On the walls of the refectory stands Christ with the wounded prints, his head and face of wondrous beauty, while over the doors to the Foresteria, or guesthouse, stands the lunette of Christ as a pilgrim and Saint Thomas Aquinas over another wall.
+The following are the scenes that you can see:

 • Noli me tangere